Search ×

 The Arc de Triomphe du Carrousel, east facade, in Paris.

-Remainings of arcades of Tuileries Palace rebuilt in Tuileries Garden, Paris 1st arrondissement, France.
+Remainings of arcades of Tuileries Palace rebuilt in Tuileries Garden, Paris 1st arrond.
+(France).

 Statues in the Jardin des Tuileries.

-Lion and lioness fighting over a wild boar by Auguste Caïn.
+French: Lion and lioness fighting over a boar by Auguste Caïn.
 Bronze.
-Tuileries Garden, Paris.
+Jardin des Tuileries, Paris.

 Tuileries Garden